Saturday, July 19, 2014

 Practice mindfulness, meditation, or deep-breathing exercises to reduce stress and promote relaxation before bed.

 7. If you need to take a nap, keep it short, about 20 to 30 minutes.
-Avoid napping late in the day to prevent interference with nighttime sleep.

 8. Seek Professional Help